 Further, on January 4, 2022, the Cyberspace Administration of China ("CAC") published the Revised CAC Measures on its website, which became effective on February 15, 2022.
 The Revised CAC Measures provide that a critical information infrastructure operator purchasing network products and services, and platform operators carrying out data processing activities which affect or may affect national security, must apply for cybersecurity review.
 The Revised CAC Measures also provide that a platform operator with more than one million users' personal information aiming to list abroad must apply for cybersecurity review.
 However, the Revised CAC Measures provide no further explanation or interpretation for "list abroad."
-As of the Latest Practicable Date, we had not received any notification from relevant government authorities that we will or may be recognized as a critical information infrastructure operator.
-As of the Latest Practicable Date, we had not been subject to any material administrative penalties, mandatory rectifications or other sanctions by any competent regulatory authorities in relation to cybersecurity and data protection, nor had there been material cybersecurity and data protection incidents or infringement upon any third parties, or other legal proceedings, administrative or governmental proceedings, pending or, to the best of our knowledge, threatened against or relating to us.
-If the Draft Cyber Data Security Regulations were to be implemented in its current form, based on the foregoing and a detailed analysis of its provisions by our PRC Legal Advisor, we and our PRC Legal Advisor do not foresee any impediment for us to comply with the Revised CAC Measures and the Draft Cyber Data Security Regulations in major aspects, given that we have implemented a comprehensive set of internal policies, procedures and measures to ensure our compliance practice as disclosed below.
-We will closely monitor the legislative and regulatory development in connection with cybersecurity and data protection, including the Draft Cyber Data

-Security Regulations and the interpretation or implementation rules of laws and regulations of cybersecurity and data protection, if any, and we will adjust and enhance our data practices in a timely manner to ensure compliance once the regulations come into effect.
+During the Track Record Period and up to the Latest Practicable Date, we had not received any notification from relevant government authorities that we will or may be recognized as a critical information infrastructure operator.
+During the Track Record Period and up to the Latest Practicable Date, we had not been subject to any material administrative penalties, mandatory rectifications or other sanctions by any competent regulatory authorities in relation to cybersecurity and data protection, nor had there been material cybersecurity and data protection incidents or infringement upon any third parties, or other legal proceedings, administrative or governmental proceedings, pending or, to the best of our knowledge, threatened against or relating to us.
+Based on the foregoing and a detailed analysis of its provisions by our PRC Legal Advisor, we and our PRC Legal Advisor do not foresee any impediment for us to comply with the Revised CAC Measures and the Network Data Security Management Regulation in major aspects, given that we have implemented a comprehensive set of internal policies, procedures and measures to ensure our compliance practice as disclosed below.
+We will closely monitor the legislative and regulatory development in connection with cybersecurity and data protection, including the Network Data Security Management Regulation and the interpretation or implementation rules of laws and regulations of cybersecurity and data protection, if any, and we will adjust and enhance our data practices in a timely manner to ensure compliance once the regulations come into effect.